Renormalization of the gluon distribution function in the background field formalism: General definitions and setup

+As a reminder, we consider here the connected correlators, meaning that the operators have their vacuum expectation value subtracted.
+Equivalently, the contribution in which the vacuum propagator for the fluctuation factorizes from the expectation value in the target state is discarded.
+Only terms involving background field insertions in the propagator of the fluctuation are kept.
+Moreover, contributions linear in the background field are absent.
+Indeed,

+by color symmetry.
+The contributions quadratic in the background field are thus the leading ones in the second term of Eq.~\eqref{eq:G-real-back_and_fluct}.
+In this study, we will focus on them, and neglect contributions of higher order in the background field, because, in the case of a dilute target, they are also of higher order in the coupling $g$.

-So far, we have shown that all non-zero contributions to the gluon distribution~\eqref{eq:gluon-def_alt} in the expansion~\eqref{eq:backgd_exp} around the background field and at any order in $g$ are at least quadratic in the background field, with at least one background field on each side of the cut, as expected for a parton distribution.
-In the following of the present study, we focus on the corrections which are exactly quadratic in the background field and of order $g^2$, in order to check that we recover the standard LO DGLAP evolution of the gluon distribution from its UV renormalization.
-At that order, from Eq.~\eqref{eq:op_expansion}, we have
+So far, we have shown that all non-zero corrections to the gluon distribution in the expansion~\eqref{eq:G-real-back_and_fluct} around the background field and at any order in $g$ are at least quadratic in the background field.
+In Sec.~\ref{sec:real}, we calculate the corrections which are exactly quadratic in the background field and of order $g^2$, in order to check in Sec.~\ref{sec:dglap} that we recover the standard LO DGLAP evolution of the gluon distribution from its UV renormalization in light-cone gauge, within the background field formalism.

-with the three NLO corrections beyond the bare term~\eqref{eq:gluon-pdf_bare} coming respectively from the three terms in Eq.~\eqref{eq:op_expansion} and are represented diagrammatically on Fig.~\ref{Fig:diags_NLO_pdf}, and $O({\cal F}^3) $ represents the corrections of higher order in the background field.
-We use conventional dimensional regularization (CDR) to deal with the UV divergences, and the gluon distribution becomes dependent on the CDR scale $\mu$.